LINKS

 Commonwealth Medical Personnel -Story of the POWs of the Japanese including the Medical personnel who cared for them.
 This will embrace amongst others the POWs of Burma, Thailand (Siam), Burma-Thailand Railway, Sumatra Railway, Changi, Manchuria and Timor.

-WAR SLAVE pages.
+The Chinese WAR SLAVE pages [link no longer good].
 New site explores the enslavement of Chinese, thousands taken to Japan.
 Worse treatment than imaginable with an extraordinarily high death rate.
 Must read!

 Roll of Honour -Another great research project of Ron Taylor.
 Very detailed list of mostly British POWs including an updated Java Index of men captured in Java area plus hell ship rosters.
 Great stuff!

-FEPOW- "Far East POW" Community, an excellent British organisation that helps document both military and civilian internee in the Pacific.
+FEPOW- "Far East POW" Community, an excellent British organization that helps document both military and civilian internee in the Pacific.

 Children of the Far East POWS - excellent information and a special British charity that is spearheading the drive to create the first permanent memorial to all FEPOW in Britain